NdangaHeritier/airbnb-project/README.md

 5. it also help clients to save their places of wishes through their **WishList**.
 6. it helps place owner(**host**) to **manage his/her listings(places he/she hosted) as well as their reservations** at airbnb host pannel.

-This project was referenced to real US Airbnb inc website(www.airbnb.com). it was choosen by my supervisor to guide me how to create an interactive travels system with Laravel PHP Framework.
+This project was referenced to real US [Airbnb inc website](www.airbnb.com). it was choosen by my supervisor to guide me how to create an interactive travels system with Laravel PHP Framework.

-I appriciate this to my Supervisor **RUKUNDO JOSEPH** https://www.linkedin.com/in/joseph-bizimungu-rukundo-b2266923b/
+I appriciate this to my Supervisor [**RUKUNDO JOSEPH**](https://www.linkedin.com/in/joseph-bizimungu-rukundo-b2266923b/)

 ## Screenshots:
 >view a place.